Azure-Samples/video-analyzer-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 ```
 In this method we:
 1. Create an instance of gRPC server.
-2. Create an instance of the service implementation class **LivePipelineExtensionService**.
+2. Create an instance of the service implementation class **PipelineExtensionService**.
-3. Register LivePipelineExtensionService service implementation by adding its service definition to the Services collection.
+3. Register PipelineExtensionService service implementation by adding its service definition to the Services collection.
 4. Set the address and port the gRPC server will listen on for client requests.
 5. Initialize the gRPC server.

-*Services\LivePipelineExtensionService.cs*: this class is responsible for handling the  [protobuf](https://github.com/Azure/video-analyzer/tree/master/contracts/grpc) messages communication with the AVA client.
+*Services\PipelineExtensionService.cs*: this class is responsible for handling the  [protobuf](https://github.com/Azure/video-analyzer/tree/main/contracts/grpc) messages communication with the AVA client.

 ```
 async override Task ProcessMediaStream(IAsyncStreamReader<MediaStreamMessage> requestStream, IServerStreamWriter<MediaStreamMessage> responseStream, ServerCallContext context)